-In the years after its transition to democracy improved foreign perceptions of the attractiveness of doing business in South Africa translated into significant foreign financial inflows.
+In the years after its transition to democracy, improved foreign perceptions of the attractiveness of doing business in South Africa translated into significant foreign financial inflows.
 Large segments of the South African economy were opened up to international competition, and labour productivity increased from 1995.
 For the next 15 years, until 2008, the country grew and income levels improved, yet much more slowly than they could have because the country lost out on a decade of the global commodities supercycle as a consequence of policies that necessarily prioritised redressing the socio-economic imbalance created by apartheid but effectively constrained growth.

-The opening up of the South African economy also occurred when the explosive export-driven growth of China and other countries reached African shores.
+The opening up of the South African economy also occurred at the same time as the explosive, export-driven growth of China and other countries reached African shores.
 Not used to international competition and having decided to remove most of its previous tariffs and other protections, South Africa experienced deindustrialisation such that the World Bank, in 2024, wrote about a 15-year loss of economic growth momentum and underperformance compared to other middle-income countries.

 Despite its challenges, South Africa vies with Nigeria for having the largest economy in Africa and relatively high average income per capita compared to most other countries in the region, although lower than Seychelles, Mauritius, neighbouring Botswana, Gabon and Equatorial Guinea.
 The South African economy is also more globally interconnected than most other African countries, reflected in its status as Africa's largest trading nation (by value).

-Colonialism, apartheid and recently poor governance have resulted in extreme levels of inequality, with high rates of poverty, unemployment, crime and violence, exacerbated by low productivity and a high-wage economy.
+However, the colonialism, apartheid and ongoing poor governance and corruption have resulted in extreme levels of inequality, with high rates of poverty, unemployment, crime and violence, exacerbated by low productivity and a high-wage economy.

-Unlike many other countries with similar challenges, South Africa has a relatively small informal economy (which contributes to its high unemployment rate), and an increasing portion of its population survives on social grants from the government.
+Unlike many other countries with similar challenges, South Africa has a relatively small informal economy (which contributes to its high unemployment and inequality rates), and an increasing portion of its population survives on social grants from the government.
 It has a thriving tourist industry, but declines in the contribution from the mining sector and competition from China have contributed to steady deindustrialisation.
-The country has a sophisticated private sector, highly developed financial markets, and substantial natural assets, although savings rates as a per cent of GDP are low, around eight percentage points below the average for upper-middle-income countries (UMICs).
+The country has a sophisticated private sector, highly developed financial markets and substantial natural assets, although savings rates as a percentage of GDP are low, around eight percentage points below the average for upper-middle-income countries (UMICs) globally.
+Its small commercial agricultural sector is efficient, and South Africa is one of a handful of food-secure African countries.